subhadipchowdhury/subhadipchowdhury.github.io/teaching/recommendations/index.md

 #### Follow the procedures below

-1. **Consider if I am the best choice to write this letter for you.** Do we know each other well enough for me to write something beyond ``so-and-so got a good grade in my class''?
+1. **Consider if I am the best choice to write this letter for you.** Do we know each other well enough for me to write something beyond "so-and-so got a good grade in my class"?
 Letters that say only that can actually do more harm than good.

 2. **Give me Information.** If you do still want me to write you a letter, you should know that the key to effective recommendation letters is making them as detailed and specific as possible.
 I will write as many honest, specific, positive things as I possibly can based on my interactions with you.
 Nonetheless, you should consider giving me any other information that you think will help me write an even more detailed letter.